antodell/codeacademy-projects-/README.md

-# 📚 Java Projects from Codecademy 🚀
+# 📚 Java Projects 🚀

 Welcome to my Java Projects Repository 🎉
-This repository contains all my Codecademy Java projects, as I work through the Codecademy Java course to strengthen my programming skills. 🖥️✨
+This repository contains all my Java projects from different academic exercises, at the moment I am working through the Codecademy Java course to strengthen my programming skills. 🖥️✨

 ---